luckman212/alfred-favorites/README.md

 Edit the configuration file (see `favorites.json` in this Workflow's directory for an example).
 If you want to store your config in a custom path, make sure to set it in the Workflow Configuration.

+Use the `keywords` key in the config to specify additional match words to assist with your searches.

 ### Discussion

 https://www.alfredforum.com/topic/21855-pre-defined-list-of-apps-to-open-in-a-script-filter/